ERASTUS-DOH/zuba/resources/docs/source/.compare.md

 #Authentication Management

-User, Bin Owner and Rider authentication and account settings.
+Admin user, Bin Owner and Rider authentication and account settings.

 Class AuthenticationController
 <!-- START_7a184547882598fc164c10be7745584b -->